TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

   - The --logs option is significantly faster if you provide an --emitter or a --topic.
   - Neighbors include every address that appears in any transaction in which the export address also appears.
   - If provided, --max_records dominates, also, if provided, --first_record overrides --first_block.
+  - The --first_record and --max_record options are zero-based (as are the block options).
 ```

 Data models produced by this tool: